schranz-templating/templating/README.md

 #### Inheritance

-With support for template inheritance it means that I can inheritance from a parent template and overwrite parts in the template language itself.
-This feature is not fulfilled for template engines which only allow to give subviews into a parent view in the caller.
+With support for template inheritance it means that a rendered template can inherit from a parent template and overwrite parts in the template language itself.
+This feature is not fulfilled for template engines which only allow to give subviews into a parent view or other way around.

 E.g.: This is achieved in twig via extends and blocks.
+In blade via extends and sections keywords.
+In latte via layout and blocks keywords.
+Laminas view via the layout helper.

+#### Subviews

+This is the opposite way of creating layout and base template.
+Why it is possible via all engines to call several render calls and put template together.
+This is only fulfilled for template engines explicit working with a view, layout system and support given view with subviews them in the renderer call.

+E.g.: In laminas view this is possible via the setLayout before calling the rendering of the template.

+This is not fulfilled by twig, blade or latte as they support layout and inheritance only on template level not on render caller level.

 #### Functions